JDM95aus/OpenSourceTerraCore/README.md

 **Democratizing Post-Scarcity through Open-Source Technology**

-Welcome to the project repository for Project OpenSourceTerraCore (P.O.S.T) Food synthesizer and decentralizaion projectTC-1, the world's first open-source, integrated food, energy, and material synthesizer.
+Welcome to the project repository for Project OpenSourceTerraCore (P.O.S.T) Food synthesizer and decentralizaion project, the world's first open-source Human OS for integrated food, energy, and material synthesizer.

 ## 🚀 The Vision